farshaddavoudi/k6-performance-testing/README.md

 ### 3. Improved Test Result Analysis

-The top five boxes in the test results are crucial for analysis:
+The top eight boxes in the test results are crucial for analysis:

 - **Total Requests**: Total number of requests sent to the server.
 - **Failed Requests**: Number of failed HTTP requests, including timeouts, connection errors, and non-2xx status codes.
-- **OK Responses**: Requests with a 200 status code response.
+- **2xx Responses**: Requests with a 2xx status code response.
 This is a basic success metric.
-- **Failed Checks**: Invalidated HTTP responses by some checks, can be not a success code and/or long response time, etc.
 - **Success Rate**: Percentage of requests resulting in 2xx status codes.
+- **Breached Thresholds**: Are the test has passed the criteria has been defined or not?
+If not, it is bad :(
+- **Failed Checks**: Invalidated HTTP responses by some checks, can be *status code check* and/or *response time check*, etc.
+- **Peak RPM**: The total healthy requests in the peak phase (we define it in our scenario by setting `usersCapacityCalcRef: true` flag).
+- **Users Capacity**: It's very important criteria.
+Generally speaking, every team member loves to know how many users can work simultaneously in the application!

 ### 4. Estimating Real-World User Capacity